grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 ### Python tools

 #### [FAUSTPy](https://github.com/marcecj/faust_python)
 FAUSTPy is a Python wrapper for the FAUST DSP language.
 It is implemented using the CFFI and hence creates the wrapper dynamically at run-time.
+A updated version of the project is available on [this fork](https://github.com/hrtlacek/faust_python).

 #### [Faustwatch](https://github.com/hrtlacek/faustTools)
 At the moment there is one tool present, faustwatch.py.
 Faustwatch is a tool that observes a .dsp file used by the dsp language Faust.